perfsonar/docs/_sources/manage_dual_xface.txt

     #.
 Decide what IP addresses you are going to assign each interface.
 See :ref:`MultiXface_Addressing` for a discussion on choosing subnets and other relevant decision points.
     #.
 Setup routing rules that ensure when a source IP address is selected for a test, that  the operating system honors that IP address by sending it out the desired interface.
 A script is provided for this purpose and is detailed in the section :ref:`MultiXface_Route`
     #.
-When defining your tests either through the :doc:`configuration GUI <manage_regular_tests>` or :doc:`mesh configuration file <multi_mesh_server_config>`, you need to select the desired interface.
+When defining your tests either through the :doc:`configuration GUI <manage_regular_tests>` or :doc:`pSConfig template <psconfig_templates_intro>`, you need to select the desired interface.
 See the individual pages for a description on how to make this selection.

 .. _MultiXface_Addressing: